HomeITAdmin/nextcloud_geoblocker/README.md

   the time.
 It is needed for the update process and to assign IPs to countries during login.
 Have a look in the
   [PHP manual](https://www.php.net/manual/en/book.gmp.php).
+  - For this service to work with IPv6 you need at least a 64 bit system.
+If this is not fulfilled IPv6 addresses will be always returned as 'AA: Country Not Found' and the database will not be filled with IPv6 data (starting with version 0.5.0).
+  If you change your system make sure to update the DB again.
 - Installation
   - No installastion outside from Nextcloud is needed on the host.
   - When the update is started in the settings section, the data which country got